parrisburton715/affordable_housing/README.md

-# Project 3 affordable_housing
+# Project 3 Affordable Housing Options By Austin Council District

 # Background
 Review Affordable Housing options within the 10 Austin council districts to answer the following questions: 1) How does affordable housing options differ via district?; 2) Whare are the demographics of the residents in each district and theri household income?; 3) What is the average rental and/or housing price per district?
 The purpose is to locate how the districts are equitably (if at all) dividing up their affordable housing opportunities among the districts after reveiwing for racial/ethnic background, median housing and rental pricing, and median family income.
 We hope to propose our findings to the Austin Council to provide more affordable options equitably and equally among their districts.

-The data being used is from 2023 and ethical considerations are that they are using census data, which may not include all qualified personnel, however, the affordable housing options have been provided by the City as part of their housing project. the data was relatively "clean" prior to removing excess columns.
+# Ethical Considerations
+In conducting this project, several ethical considerations were made to ensure responsible data use and analysis.
+The data used is from 2023 and includes census data and affordable housing information provided by the City of Austin.
+While census data is comprehensive, it may not include all qualified individuals.
+We ensured the data was clean and accurate by removing any excess columns and verifying the information before analysis.
+Personal addresses were initially included in the Affordable Housing Inventory (AHI) file.
+To protect individuals' privacy, these addresses were scrubbed to ensure anonymity in our final files.
+This step was crucial to prevent any potential misuse of sensitive information.
+Efforts were made to ensure that our analysis fairly represents all demographics within each district.
+This includes considering racial/ethnic backgrounds, median family income, and housing prices to provide a comprehensive and unbiased overview of affordable housing distribution.
+We maintain transparency in our methodology and processes, providing clear documentation and instructions for replicating the analysis.
+Our goal is to be accountable to the communities affected by our findings and to the Austin Council, to whom we will propose our recommendations for more equitable housing options.

 # Software/Libraries/Tools
 Leaflet, PostgreSQL, ERD, Python, VS Code, Austin API, Seaborn, Jupyter Notebook

-# Data Cleaning
+# Results
-District_Starter file:
-AHI file:
-Reduced_Council_Demo.csv:
+The following files include the final results after data cleaning was finsihed: District_Starter file, AHI file, and Reduced_Council_Demo.csv:

 # Visualizations
 Bar chart #1 median family income per district and average closing rent